 Learn how to race a dinghy with us!
 We have two day Start to Race course that will teach the basics and then race skills can be practised and honed on Thursdays, Fridays and Saturdays so that you can join in Club Racing on Wednesdays and Sundays.
 Race coaching is part of our portfolio, with training days on offer for both specific dinghy classes and aspects of race technique, for example spinnaker handling or mark rounding.
-As an RYA Champion Club we are committed to developing our Youth Racers.
+As a British Youth Sailing Recognised Club we are committed to developing our Youth Racers.
 Over many years the Club has participated in and won the West Sussex Schools & Youth Sailing Association Annual Regatta.
 On a regular basis we have had young sailors participating in the RYA Regional Development Squads and also National Squads.
 We regularly host Open Meetings and National Regattas for a range of dinghy classes.

 Join the Instructor Pathway